yugabyte/yugabyte-db/docs/content/preview/integrations/hashicorp-vault.md

         command="ysql-plugin"
     ```

-1. You can add the database using one of the two following options:
+1. You can add the database using one of the following options:

     * Enter the credentials: